This post may contain affiliate links.

-• Versatile and Foolproof: other than the Greek yogurt and the cucumber, every ingredient in this recipe can be substituted or riffed on.
-Got lemon olive oil to use up?
+And it’s insanely versatile.
+Do you have lemon-infused olive oil to use up?
 Use it here.
 Want to use scallions instead of shallots?
 That will work just fine.

 Pepper mill, bowl of salt, measuring cup full of Greek yogurt, an English cucumber, a shallot, vinegar, olive oil and a green glass bowl filled with mixed herbs all set out on a counter.

 • Greek yogurt: you’ll need plain whole milk Greek yogurt for this recipe.
 Do not use a low-fat or low-quality Greek yogurt.
 For the best flavor and texture, the Greek yogurt should have some fat and be very thick and creamy.
-The best brand for this if Fage.
+The best brand for this is Fage.

 • Vinegar: any kind of white vinegar will work here.
 I love tarragon vinegar but white wine vinegar, rice vinegar or even distilled white vinegar will work.
 Avoid using white balsamic as it will add sweetness.